anas-ash99/astra/README.md

 # Astra AI

 Astra AI is an intelligent chat assistant that leverages the power of OpenAI's large language models (ChatGPT) to provide engaging and informative conversations.
-The app leverages Jetpack Compose for a modern, responsive user interface and leverages the MVVM pattern for a clean and maintainable codebase
+The app leverages uses Compose for a modern, responsive user Jetpack Compose interface and leverages the MVVM pattern for a clean and maintainable codebase

 ## Features

 * **Informative Conversations:** Ask questions about various topics and get comprehensive answers
 * **Creative Assistance:**  Brainstorm ideas, generate text formats (poems, scripts, etc.), or get help with writing.
 * **Offline History:** Your chats  are saved locally using Room database for easy reference, even if you're offline.
+* **Text-to-Speech Response:** Listen to Astra AI's responses for hands-free interaction.

 ## Technologies Used